 There are two tiers of administrative fines that can be levied as penalties for non-compliance:

 The fines are based on the specific articles of the Regulation that the organisation has breached.
-Infringements of the data processing principles or an individual’s privacy rights will be subject to the higher level.
+Infringements of the organisation’s obligations, including data security breaches, will be subject to the lower level, whereas infringements of an individual’s privacy rights will be subject to the higher level.

 - The nature, gravity and duration of the infringement;